Legal help, services and support for private residential landlords

 You can see the content that is available on the Wales page.

 Many landlords, if the form of tenancy they have does not fit their needs, will adapt it themselves.
-However, you need to be very careful about doing this.
+However, you need to be very careful indeed about doing this.

 For example, if your property is in Wales, many of the prescribed clauses cannot be changed or can only be changed if the change benefits your contract holders.

-Then there are the special rules on unfair terms in consumer contracts which apply to tenancy agreements and occupation contracts.
+Then there are the special rules on unfair terms in consumer contracts, which apply to tenancy agreements and occupation contracts.
 If a clause is unfair under the regulations, it will be invalid and unenforceable.

 Generally, clauses will be unenforceable if they attempt to take away a right a tenant or contract holder would otherwise have had – but you can’t know if you are doing this unless you have a VERY clear understanding of what those rights are in the first place.